BYOBToBBQ/ml_project_2/README.md

 ## Files

-- helpers: Various helpers functions to move from the crowdai file format to the Surprise one as well as basic recommender systems implementations.
+- helpers: Various helpers functions to convert the crowdai file format to the Surprise one as well as basic recommender systems implementations.

 - exploratory: Provides an exploratory data analysis of the training set.